 Salt scrubs are usually more aggressive and should be applied to the feet, hands and body only.
 Salt is not suitable for all skin types.

-A sugar scrub is a better choice in this situation because it's gentler.
 Salt scrubs are not recommended for use on your face.
 This scrub should not be used on sensitive areas or your face.
+An exfoliating sugar scrub is a better choice in these situations because it's gentler.

 Also avoid freshly shaved skin, the salt will sting!